 The Legal Function is organized into four divisions that correspond roughly to the organizational structure of the Bank.
 The Function handles the Bank's legal work, including managing the Bank’s involvement in litigation, conducting transactions and formulating general policy, participating in negotiations, as well as drafting and reviewing documents, contracts and correspondence.
 It consists of the following divisions:

 The Compliance Department identifies compliance risk as well as develops and enhances risk mitigation policies and procedures.
+In addition, the team contributes to risk assessment initiatives; offers compliance training and education; monitors the effectiveness of control procedures; investigates compliance issues and breaches; and reports results to senior Bank management.

 The Assurance and Advisory Services Unit independently evaluates the compliance programs of the Bank's business functions, including activities outsourced to independent service providers.
 It also provides advisory services to senior Bank management and Bank business functions.

 The Ethics Office provides guidance to employees on conflicts of interest and other Code of Conduct–related issues.
-It considers waiver requests and serves as a central resource for resolving allegations of violations of policies, laws or regulations, and breaches of accounting, auditing and operational controls.
+It considers waiver requests and serves as a central resource for resolving allegations of violations of policies; laws or regulations; and breaches of accounting; auditing and operational controls.